 Artificial Intelligence is rapidly revolutionizing so many industries at such an alarming rate that one such advanced AI robot, Sophia, joined the panel and was pitched questions during the United Nations’s convention on sustainable development.
 Artificial intelligence is producing multiple solutions for hiring managers including basic recruiting tools, intermediate applications and advanced AI solutions.
 Together or independently, these tools are creating a more effective way for human resources to predict a candidate’s future success with their company.

-Basic AI Recruiting Tools
+Basic Artificial Intelligence Recruiting Tools

-Intermediate AI Applications
+Intermediate Artificial Intelligence Applications

-Advanced AI Solutions
+Advanced Artificial Intelligence Solutions

 Basic recruiting tools, intermediate applications and advanced AI solutions are all helping recruiters more efficiently sift through candidate files to locate the best match for their company.
 Basic and intermediate solutions don’t use machine learning AI processes, but the more advanced applications of AI do include a level of independent learning.
 Elaine Orler, CEO of Talent Function, explains “Without conscious thought involved to ensure we’re not perpetuating bad behavior, there will still be a need for humans to make final hiring or promotion decisions.”
-While this is true, artificial intelligence will likely continue to remain a desirable solution for HR due to its efficiency and cost-effectiveness.
+While this is true, artificial intelligence will likely continue to remain a desirable solution for human resources due to its efficiency and cost-effectiveness.